 You can spot if your dog is off food and possibly unwell

 It is easier to tailor meals to your dog’s nutritional needs

 It requires you to stick to schedule and can tie you down (you must get back for the dogs or arrange someone to go in and feed them)

 It is easier to overfeed, chihuahuas are easy to overfeed as they are so small.
 Just slightly too much can pile on the weight.

 Your chi inhales the food because he feels pressured to eat.
 (Competition eating)

-Meal feeding is the way forward for us, we home cook and like to tailor our food.
+Meal feeding is the way forward for us, we home cook a lot of the time and like to tailor our food.
 We have a mixed bunch of chihuahuas and they all have different nutritional needs.

-Minnie is a young and unspayed and needs more calories than a spayed female.
-But she is also greedy and on a weight reduction programme
+Minnie is a young and unspayed (at time of writing) and needs more calories than a spayed female.
+But she is also greedy and on a weight reduction programme.

 Arlo, the puppy (18 weeks at time of writing) needs more calories and gets three meals a day.